lefkisamuel/aws-multi-vpc-private-interconnect/README.md

 - [License](#license)

 ## Overview
-This project was designed to quickly create proof-of-concepts that require communication between different components of applications over a private network.
+This project was designed to quickly create proof-of-concepts for applications that require communication between different private networks.
 This AWS Cloud Development Kit (CDK) application deploys two Amazon Virtual Private Clouds (VPCs) and connects them through a VPC peering connection, providing a basic private network that can be used as a foundation for more complex architectures.

 ## Getting Started
 ### Prerequisites